What Family Law Says About A Parent Changing A Child’s Name After Separation Or Divorce

 Parenting Orders

 Whenever a couple spilt, and there are children involved, even if the breakup is somewhat acrimonious, the welfare of those children must be paramount.
-As your divorce lawyer at familylawassist.com.au will tell you, a court can make a parenting order if the parents cannot agree, but there are ways to make parenting arrangements which do not always involve going to court.
+As your divorce lawyer will tell you, a court can make a parenting order if the parents cannot agree, but there are ways to make parenting arrangements which do not always involve going to court.

 The latter applies when there is a degree of civility between the parents, and they are able to agree to parent arrangements amicably.
 In this scenario, they simply agree to a parenting plan which they both commit to sticking to.
 Here there is no need to involve the court. but for this reason, this type of parenting plan is not legally enforceable.